How to Create a LAGG with VLAN Tagging on Proxmox Server using a L2 Switch and OPNsense

 In my example below, I am creating a DMZ VLAN.
 The VLAN ID needs to be the same ID you use in the OPNsense VLAN configuration.
 You may select any ports of connected devices that you want to be in the DMZ (ports 9 and 10, for example) in the “Untagged Ports” section.
 Repeat this process for any other VLANs you wish to create.

-Create the LAG to be used by Proxmox
+Create the LAGG to be used by Proxmox

-Once you have the VLANs set up in OPNsense and your switch configured properly, next you will need to configure the LAG to be used by Proxmox.
-It is ok to set up the LAG on the switch before you configure it on Proxmox because when you are using LACP, the LAG will not become active until the other end (Proxmox) has been configured with LACP.
+Once you have the VLANs set up in OPNsense and your switch configured properly, next you will need to configure the LAGG to be used by Proxmox.
+It is ok to set up the LAGG on the switch before you configure it on Proxmox because when you are using LACP, the LAGG will not become active until the other end (Proxmox) has been configured with LACP.

 Go to the “L2 Features” page and click on “LAG” then “LACP Config”.
 Select all of the interfaces that are connected to your Proxmox server and set the status to

-Enabled to enable the LAG for those those interfaces.
+Enabled to enable the LAGG for those those interfaces.

-The “Group ID” is the LAG number.
-Since I have a LAG configured already to another switch, I am setting my Proxmox LAG as LAG 2, but you may use a different number.
+The “Group ID” is the LAGG number.
+Since I have a LAGG configured already to another switch, I am setting my Proxmox LAGG as LAG2, but you may use a different number.

 The “Port Priority” defaults to